ch4r13/Ubuntu-CloudInit-Docs/README.md

         - apt update
         - apt install -y qemu-guest-agent
         - systemctl start qemu-guest-agent
+        - systemctl enable serial-getty@ttyS0.service
         - reboot
     # Taken from https://forum.proxmox.com/threads/combining-custom-cloud-init-with-auto-generated.59008/page-3#post-428772
     EOF

 This file performs two purposes, the first rather obvious (installing qemu-guest-agent) the second not so much.
 For some reason CloudInit starts *after* networking and thus you can't SSH or even ping the VM by the name you give it.
+Enabling serial will allow xterm.js access to the VM.
 This package is only run once so after this reboot you'll be able to use the VM.

 ## Configuring CloudInit